 Quick Reaction Force (QRF)

 Before we go any further, it’s best we take a second to talk about what a Quick Reaction Force is if you’re unfamiliar.
 Military units, particularly the US Military, have Quick Reaction Forces, usually platoon-sized, that are able to respond to escalating or emergency situations in a matter of minutes.
 When the services of a QRF force are needed, they’re usually mobilized in 10 minutes or less and function as security or reconnaissance units.
 Often QRF personnel engage a situation by abseiling from helicopter transport.
-The Belleville QRF Boots are designed with these forces in mind, although much of the functions of these boots fit well with duty and private use as well.
-Let’s examine that purpose further.
+The Belleville QRF Boots are designed with these forces in mind, although much of the functions of these boots fit perfectly with duty and private use as well.
+Let’s examine duty and civilian applications further.

 - Height: 9″